awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 ```

 **Example — Lambda function with manifest format writing results to the job report**
- This Lambda function shows how to parse JSON that is encoded into the Amazon S3 batch operations manifest\.
+ This Lambda function shows how to parse JSON that is encoded into the S3 Batch Operations manifest\.

 ```
 import json